JesseLovesGrace/MT-ForNow-/README.md

 This is the note for my Probably-Gonna-Be Master Thesis.
 Fingers Crossed!

-Topic: How Censorship in China influences people’s Political Expression-A Study on Zhihu’s Comments on Political Topics Data Source: Web scraping from Zhihu on Comments (more is always better)
+Topic: How Censorship in China influences people’s Political Expression-A Study on Zhihu’s Comments on Political Topics

+Or to be a little bit aggressive:
+Beyond the Firewall: Analyzing Ideological Expression and Censorship in Chinese Social Media" "Dissent in the Digital Age: Investigating Ideological Expression and Censorship in Chinese Online Forums

+Data Source: Web scraping from Zhihu on Comments (more is always better)

 Steps of the Research